CMSgov/bcda-app/API.md

 ### Authentication and Authorization
 An access token is required for most requests.
 The token is presented in API requests in the `Authorization` header as a `Bearer` token.
 Tokens will be securely distributed to partners in our alpha release.
 For information about participating in user testing, please contact BCAPI@cms.hhs.gov.

+### Encryption
+All data files are encrypted in the BCDA production environment.
+Find out about our encryption strategy [here](ENCRYPTION.md).

 ### Environment
 The examples below include [cURL](https://curl.haxx.se/) commands, but may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://www.getpostman.com/).